-The company did not dispute the FCA findings and penalty, and approximately £110 million was put aside to cover financial redress for 17,240 customers.
+The company did not dispute the FCA findings and penalty.
+As a result, approximately £110 million was put aside to cover financial redress for 17,240 customers.
 While currently undertaking a historic business review, changes have been made to internal procedures to the satisfaction of the FCA.

 Protecting yourself from pension scams

 While the scammers, fraudsters and unregulated financial advisers have become ever more ingenious in their attempts to part you from your pension funds, you can protect yourself.
 Be extremely wary of cold calls or contact through social media as well as promises of unrealistically high returns.
 Using the FCA website, it is straightforward to check whether an adviser is regulated and determine whether you are protected under UK financial regulations.
+You can also take advantage of the Action Fraud helpline or information from the Pension Scams Industry Group.
 However, never forget, if an offer looks too good to be true, then the chances are it probably is too good to be too.